semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-integration.md

 1. Open the failing job
 2. Click on **SSH Debug**
-3. Copy the shown command and run it in your terminal
+3. Copy the command shown and paste it in your terminal

     ![Debug command](./img/ssh-debug.jpg)